 - In Term 4 of each year, Year 5 students are given the opportunity of training to be a patrol monitor for the following year.
 They are then given a refresher course at the beginning of the following year.
 Thesestudents then become our patrol monitors.

 - This is a highly responsible job as they are keeping our children safeon the crossing, and an excellent opportunity for our students to stepup and show their leadership ability.

-This is a new role for our senior students.
-The 2 aims of our Safety Wardens are to:
+This is a leadership role for our senior students.
+The two aims of our Safety Wardens are to:

 - Keep our children safe at the gate and

-- To keep the flow of our ‘2 minutes Drop Off Zone’ moving freely in the mornings.
+- To keep the flow of our ‘Two minutes Drop Off Zone’ moving freely in the mornings.